High stoma output

-Some individuals with a stoma resulting from an ileostomy, jejunostomy or a colostomy, can experience a high volume of liquid from the stoma.
+Individuals with a stoma resulting from an ileostomy, jejunostomy or a colostomy may experience a high volume of liquid from the stoma.

 Loperamide may also be used in individuals with short bowel syndrome without a stoma or in individuals with a high output fistula (a ‘tunnel’ or connection that forms naturally between the bowel and the surface of the skin).